 Goals and Design

 We will perform a comparison of a Raspberry Pi compatible apparatus, using an affordable CO2 sensor with relative humidity and temperature measurement capabilities, to an $8000 analysis system.
-Our preliminary apparatus will be under $200, consisting of leaf holder made of acrylic, EPDM weather resistant foam gasket, a clamp and the COZIR sensor, operated by a Raspberry Pi.
+Our preliminary apparatus will be under $200, consisting of leaf holder made of PET, EPDM weather resistant foam gasket, a clamp and the COZIR sensor, operated by a Raspberry Pi.
 The preliminary design of our leaf holder is shown in the image below.

 In later stages of experimentation, an actuator will be installed to open the leaf holder periodically and refresh the air supply, with the CO2 sensor will taking data every few minutes.

 If we can successfully balance the cost and quality of data for our automated CO2 analysis system, we hope that scientists and environmental enthusiasts alike can access this data to promote a sustainable future.
 Ultimately we hope that this alongside the plant library will promote informed decision making about the plants we choose for CO2 uptake and water conservation.